jeroenbouwman/CASCADe/docs/source/initialization.rst

   processing_drop_frames = {'up': [-1], 'down': [-1]}
   processing_rebin_factor_extract1d = 1.05
   processing_auto_adjust_rebin_factor_extract1d = True
+  processing_renorm_spatial_scans = True
   processing_determine_initial_wavelength_shift = True

 The ``processing_source_selection_method`` parameter controls how the target is found in the target acquisition images taken with the HST/WFC3 spectroscopic observations.
 Note that finding the target in these images is important as it determines the initial wavelength solution and the placement of the region of interest on the spectroscopic images.
 If set to `nearest`, the target found nearest to the expected position is used.
 If set to 'brightest' the brightest target in the FOV is used.
 Other possible value are 'second nearest' and 'second brightest'.
+The ``processing_bits_not_to_flag`` is specific to HST observations and indicate which bit set in the data quality mask should be flagged.
+If one of those bits are set, the corresponding pixel data is flagged as 'bad' The ``processing_compress_data`` flag indicates if data rows flagged for all time steps as 'bad' should be removed from the dataset.
+The default value is 'True' The ``processing_sigma_filtering`` parameter indicates the sigma level above which to flag pixels as bad during the spatial filtering.
+The ``processing_max_number_of_iterations_filtering`` parameter indicates the maximum number of iterations used in the spatial filtering.
+The standard number is 20.
+This parameter is advised to be used only to ensure that the spatial filtering process terminates after some time.
+The filtering normally terminates upon convergence which is reached if the fraction of pixels still considered bad is lower than the relative fraction specified by the ``processing_fractional_acceptance_limit_filtering`` parameter, which is set to a standard value of half a percent.
+To determine the source position in the cross-dispersion direction and spectral trace trace the ''center-of-light'' (COL) of the dispersed light is determined.
+For comparison to the dispersion profile and calibration files a polynomial trace is fitted to the COL. The parameter ``processing_quantile_cut_movement`` indicates the lower quantile which is cut before determining the cross-dispersion position.
+The ``processing_order_trace_movement`` parameter determines the polynomial order of the fitted trace.
+To determine the relative telescope movement, a cross correlation method is applied to determine the relative movement (including rotation and scaling) of the spectral images to a reference image.
+To ensure that a chosen reference image did not have by chance some artifacts which influences the results a number, geven by the parameter ``processing_nreferences_movement`` of reference images are picked, after which a median movement is calculated.
+As the main reference of the reference images the image with the the index number given by the ``processing_main_reference_movement`` is used.
+To ensure sub-pixel movement accuracy the images are over-sampled.
+The parameter ``processing_upsample_factor_movement`` indicates the oversampling of the spectral pixels, while the ``processing_angle_oversampling_movement`` indicates the oversampling of the angle after transformation to polar coordinates to determine the relative rotation and scaling.
+For the spectral extraction both a region-of-interest (ROI) as well as a extraction aperture are defined.
+The width of the latter is defined by the ``processing_nextraction`` parameter, which gives the extraction aperture in number of pixels.
+The ROI is set based on the instrument and expected position of the target.
+The ROI can be extended by changing the values of the ``processing_extend_roi`` parameter.
+The values are multiplicative and extend the lower wavelength bound, the upper wavelength bound, the left aperture boundary and the the right boundary, respectively.
+Values smaller then 1 indicate a shrinkage, larger then one an expansion.
+In case of the use of spectral cubes (line with HST spatial scanning mode observations), the user has the option to drop samples from the detector reads.
+The ``processing_drop_frames`` parameter lists which samples on a detector ramp should be dropped.
+In case of HST spatial scans for both up and down scans this can be indicated separately.
+A -1 value indicates that no samples are dropped.
+After spectral extraction, the extracted 1d spectra are re-binned to a uniform wavelength grid, with a down sampling factor given by the parameter ``processing_rebin_factor_extract1d``.
+The value of this parameter should be equal or larger then 1.0.
+If the ``processing_auto_adjust_rebin_factor_extract1d`` is set, the wavelength re-binning is outomatically adjusted such that there are fewer wavelength bins than time samples.
+The value given by the ``processing_rebin_factor_extract1d`` parameter is in this case used as a lower limit.
+In case of HST spatial scanning observations with both up and down scans, if the ``processing_renorm_spatial_scans`` flag is set, the up and down scan data are re-normalized to the overall mean flux value.
+If the ``processing_determine_initial_wavelength_shift`` flag is set,the time average spectrum is compared to a model spectrum to determine a possible general wavelength shift.
+Currently only implemented for HST observations

 [MODEL]